-2:12 And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.
+2.12 And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.

 The angel reveals a sign for the shepherds to find the baby.
-They will find the babe wrapped in swaddling clothes, lying in a manger.
+The sign is that they will find the babe wrapped in swaddling clothes, lying in a manger.

-2:13 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying,- Without warning, without prior announcement; it means that the angels weren't there, and then they were everywhere; a multitude of the heavenly host praising God.
+2:13 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying,-

+Without warning, without prior announcement; it means that the angels weren't there, and then they were everywhere; a multitude of the heavenly host praising God in all splendor.
 The spectacular appearance of the heavenly host means an army of angels, ten thousand times ten thousands.
 The shepherds had a special glimpse into the spiritual world.